SenseLogic/CODEX/README.md

 ## Base rules

-*   Write readable self-documenting code which makes the indent of each statement fully obvious without any context or comment
+*   Write readable self-documenting code
+*   Makes the intent of each statement fully obvious without any context or comment
 *   Use clear non-ambiguous names for types, functions and variables
 *   Write short functions
 *   Use Unix line endings